theDavidCoen/Arktools/tools/explorer/README.md

-# Arkade Explorer
+# Arkade Explorer v0.1
-**Proto-explorer for Arkade / Fulmine.
-Currently working with demo wallet riga.arkade.money and node public key 034ae8492184a8ca64cf5299a5eefcb59d1c8e41668e667dfd4d042e5876d34745.
-This will change.**
+**Proto-explorer for Arkade / Fulmine (for demo purpose). <br>Currently working with demo wallet riga.arkade.money and node public key 034ae8492184a8ca64cf5299a5eefcb59d1c8e41668e667dfd4d042e5876d34745.**
+<br>**This will change.**

+Disclaimer:
 <br>Build with LLM.
 <br>Working but not yet reviewed.
 <br>An example at https://resources.davidcoen.it/arkexplorer/